In 2019, 146,976 persons received a pension due to reduced working capacity or permanent working

 were mainly allocated to those aged 50

-Most of the retirements due to (permanent) working disability were related to psychiatric diseases (35.3%), whereby this diagnosis affected women more often than men (47.1% versus 28.6%).
-In 2018, diseases of the skeleton, muscles and connective tissue were the second most frequent reason for new early retirements (men: 24.3%, women: 14.1%).
-This was followed by cancer (12.9%), diseases of the circulatory system (11.4%), diseases of the nervous system and sensory organs (7.2%) and diseases of the respiratory organs (3.2%); in 9.4% of the cases, persons retired for other reasons of illness.
+Most of the retirements due to (permanent) working disability were related to psychiatric diseases (39.7%), whereby this diagnosis affected women more often than men (53.1% versus 31.9%).
+In 2019, diseases of the skeleton, muscles and connective tissue were the second most frequent reason for new early retirements (men: 21.6%, women: 12.1%).
+This was followed by cancer (11.7%), diseases of the circulatory system (11.3%) and diseases of the nervous system and sensory organs (7.0%).

-Further data on disability pensions can be found on the homepage of the Austrian Social Insurance.
+Detailed data on disability pensions can be found on the homepage of the Austrian Social Insurance.
+Further information on pensions in general and on pensions of women and men (gender statistics) is available on the website of Statistics Austria.

 |Results (overview): (Permanent) Disability pensions since 1975 by age|